techbrett/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 **List your phone number** Add your phone numbers manually or by uploading a list.

-- To add phone numbers manually, enter numbers in 10-digit or E.164 format, separated by a comma or semi-colon.
+- To add phone numbers manually, enter numbers E.164 format, separated by a comma or semi-colon.
 Ranges aren't supported.
 Optional dashes or hyphens are supported.
 - To upload a list of phone numbers, the list must be in CSV format and must have only one column with a header designated as PhoneNumber.
-Each phone number must be in a separate row and can be in 10-digit or E.164 format.
+Each phone number must be in a separate row and in E.164 format.

 ### Manage numbers